redthor/word-finder/README.md

   the chain and providers won't need to know.
 The word 'provider' might have been better than 'delegate'.

-- Having the dictionaries defined in PHP is a bit messy but works fine for this number of words.
+- Having the dictionaries defined in PHP is a bit messy but works fine for the number of words in the dictionary in use.
 It has the draw back that an update to the dictionary would require an update to the code.
-It also makes the code analysis tools slower.
+It also makes the code analysis tools run slower.
 A better solution would be to draw up the dictionary from a separate location and cache it.

+- There was some work in the `with-cache` branch to include a cache such as APCu but that has been removed as out of scope.

+- Having the dictionary in code means there is some time in each request loading the classes.
+This is somewhat mitigated by the opcache, if appropriately tuned, however the `Dictionary::init()` may not (?) be part of the opcache.
+  Using APCu may be a solution.
+Another possible solution which would be fun to try is [PHP-PM](https://github.com/php-pm/php-pm) as the classes will definitely only be `init()`d once.

+- There are a number of options for optimising the full scan of the dictionary if necessary:
+    - place bookmarks (index location) of where the dictionary starts at 'b', 'c', and so on through to 'z'.
+When full scanning eliminate scanning words that begin with a letter that is not passed in the set of characters supplied by the user; also
+    - create a facility to rule out words in the dictionary based on length.
+Any word that is longer than the string passed in by the user can be ruled out.